-Look forward to seeing it once its dropped, what's your working process – ideation to final piece?
+Look forward to seeing it once it's dropped, what's your working process – ideation to the final piece?

 Your understanding of colour is brilliant.
-Space, astronauts and anti-gravity seem to be recurring themes is this intentional?
+Space, astronauts and anti-gravity seem to be recurring themes are these intentional?

 What present social issues are you most focused on?

 My recent body of works is more focused around the issues of corruption, our heavy reliance on importation from our everyday fabrics that identify our culture to oil that is being produced by us, poor governance, technology and the role it plays in our everyday life.

 You are expressing both social and political issues how is your work received in Nigeria?